Fobia: History

 The following year Fobia released Mundo Feliz (Happy World) which was recorded in Mexico City and at the Power Station in New York City, again with Marteen.
 Mundo Feliz yielded "Camilla" and "El Diablo".
 The album featured a cameo by Mexican rock/pop diva Alejandra Guzmán.

 In 1993 Fobia release Leche (Milk), a decidedly more experimental album, infusing Latin rhythms and alternative rock.
 The self-produced album became Fobia's least successful album to date.
 The lead single, "Los Cibernoides" (Cybernoids) was a critique of the Mexican media conglomerate Televisa.
-Regarldess of sales, Leche was a critical success.
+Regardless of sales, Leche was a critical success.
 Leche saw the departure of original drummer Gabriel Kuri.